The Plaine Commune project

 Acta Europeana Systemica

-We introduce our theoretical analysis in biology and show that symmetries play a radically different role in this discipline, by comparison with physics.
+We show that symmetries play a radically different role in biology by comparison with physics.
+This article is an updated version of the 2011 paper.

 Symmetries play a major role in physics, in particular since the work by E. Noether and H. Weyl in the first half of last century.
 Herein, we briefly review their role by recalling how symmetry changes allow to conceptually move from classical to relativistic and quantum physics.
 We then introduce our ongoing theoretical analysis in biology and show that symmetries play a radically different role in this discipline, when compared to those in current physics.
 By this comparison, we stress that symmetries must be understood in relation to conservation and stability properties, as represented in the theories.
 We posit that the dynamics of biological organisms, in their various levels of organization, are not “just” processes, but permanent (extended, in our terminology) critical transitions and, thus, symmetry changes.
 Within the limits of a relative structural stability (or interval of viability), qualitative variability is at the core of these transitions.